 - Included YouTube browser to download and play videos online.

-- Currently supports more than 30 languages, including Italian, Spanish, French, Russian, German, Chinese, Japanese.
+- Currently supports more than 30 languages, including Italian, Spanish, French, Russian, German, Chinese, and Japanese.

 - Options to change the style and icon set of the interface.